25 Famous Temples In Kerala That Showcase Its Heritage In 2025!

 Image Credits: Dvellakat for Wikimedia Commons

-Also named as Thrikkariyoor Mahadeva Temple by the locals here, Kaviyoor Mahadeva is one of the most sacred shrines that one can ever visit in Kerala.
-This temple is home to three deities namely Lord Shiva, goddess Parvati, and Lord Hanuman, and hence, witnesses devotees of all three visiting on a regular basis.
+Also named Thrikkariyoor Mahadeva Temple by the locals here, Kaviyoor Mahadeva is one of the most sacred shrines one can ever visit in Kerala.
+This temple is home to three deities, namely Lord Shiva, goddess Parvati, and Lord Hanuman, and hence, witnesses devotees of all three visiting on a regular basis.
 It is believed to be built back in the 10th century which makes it fall in the list of oldest temples in Kerala.
 The legend says that the Shivling that is found in this temple was actually installed by Lord Rama himself on his way back to Ayodhya after defeating the demon Ravana.
-Sitting atop a hill, this is one of those temples in Kerala that is famed for tranquility and stunning views.
+Sitting atop a hill, this is one of those temples in Kerala that is famed for tranquillity and stunning views.

 Opening Hours: NA